TinoCalamia/the_ml_lifecycle_playbook/project_proposal/project_proposal.md

 *The project is expected to be completed within 6 months of the project start date.
 The project team will be responsible for ensuring that the project*

 ## 11. Relevant resources
-The section that collects any additional resources that will be required to complete the project.
+Collecting any additional resources will be required to complete the project.
 These resources may include hardware, software, equipment, or external services that are not included in the project budget or scope.